chibiboba/JS-202/My Notes/Cheet Sheet.md

 - Use CSS ID selectors (`#idname`) to select elements by ID, e.g., `#headline`.
 - ID selectors have higher CSS specificity than class selectors (an ID selector can override a class selector).

+Debugging: ID duplication

-The browser won't tell you when you use the same ID on more than one element.
-In fact, it may even apply your styles to several tags with the same ID.
+- The browser won't tell you when you use the same ID on more than one element.

+- In fact, it may even apply your styles to several tags with the same ID.
 You will run into problems with JavaScript, though, if you try to take advantage of this behavior.

-Use the W3C HTML validator to catch accidental ID duplication.
+- Use the W3C HTML validator to catch accidental ID duplication.

-#### Names
+##### Names

-- The `name` attribute is that it ties form elements to data on the server - it typically doesn't play a role in styling.
-You can use the `[name="field-name"]` selector to select elements by name, but you should use a class or ID selector instead.
+- The `name` attribute is that it ties **form** elements to data on the server - it typically doesn't play a role in styling.
+- You can use the `[name="field-name"]` selector to select elements by name, but you should use a class or ID selector instead.

 When you submit a form, the browser sends the form data to the server using name/value pairs in which each name comes from the associated `name` attribute.

 For instance:

 ```html
 <form method="get" action="#">